 Rob was far from alone in these challenges.
 About 200,000 service members each year transition to civilian life, which is very different from the uniforms, hierarchy, protocols, and language that characterize the military.
 This makes the transition difficult for some warriors and means finding the right fit with a civilian employer can be challenging.

 But like so many veterans, Rob ultimately persevered and found a meaningful job that’s right for him.
 For National Hire a Veteran Day on July 25, Wounded Warrior Project® (WWP) is shining a light on Rob’s employment journey and what he learned from the process — to help warriors and employers better navigate the military-to-civilian transition.

 From Flying Blind to Flying High

 Shortly after his retirement, Rob submitted a pile of resumes to several companies.
-With a decorated military history and college degree, he expected a positive response.
+With a decorated military history and a college degree, he expected a positive response.
 But instead, few employers even noticed.

 So, he decided to pursue a different path: graduate school.
 Within two years, he graduated with two master’s degrees, including an MBA.
-At this point, his confidence was sky high.
+At this point, his confidence was sky-high.

 He started submitting resumes once more.
 But again, he didn’t get any bites.
 His frustration intensified, and so did his anxiety and depression.